CradlePHP/cradlephp.github.io/markdown/facades.md

 first example, outputs `'Hello World'` because `Flow::log()->debug('Hello World')` returns a callback just like the first example.

-Instead of making a list of facades, Cradle rolls all facades in a magical class called `Flow` used above.
+Instead of remembering a list of facades, Cradle rolls all facades in a magical class called `Flow` used above.
 To add controllers in your package to the Flow object you simply need to register it like the following.